Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Proofs

-also called \emph{Cameron--Martin space} or \emph{abstract Wiener space}~\citep[for details, we refer the reader to][Chapter 2]{BogachevGaussianMeasures}.
-For a technical construction of $\mathbb{H}$ and the limit set $K$ in the law of the iterated logarithm in Banach spaces, we refer the reader to~\citet[][Section 2]{Kuelbs1976} as well as~\citet[][Section 2]{Goodman1981}.
+For a technical construction of $\mathbb{H}_\lag$ and the limit set $K_\lag$ in the law of the iterated logarithm in Banach spaces, we refer the reader to~\citet[][Section 2]{Kuelbs1976} as well as~\citet[][Section 2]{Goodman1981}.
 Note that these references elaborate on the i.i.d.\ case.
-However, for the construction of $\mathbb{H}$ and $K$ only an abstract limiting probability measure is needed, which is given by the Gaussian measure obtained from Theorem~\ref{thm:CLT} and its covariance operator $T$ defined by~\eqref{eq:asymptotic_cov_operator}, just as shown in the proof of~\citet[][Theorem~2]{Merlevede2008:LIL}.
-We can therefore analyze properties of $K$ by considering the Cameron--Martin space of the centered Gaussian measure induced by $T$, which is examined in the previously mentioned literature.
-The identity~\eqref{eq:induced-rkhs-innerprod} can be verified by translating the abstract Banach space definition of~\cite[][Equation (2.3)]{Kuelbs1976} to our scenario of the separable Hilbert space $\HS{\inrkhs}$ as, for example, described by~\citet[][Remark 2.3.3]{BogachevGaussianMeasures}.
+However, for the construction of $\mathbb{H}_\lag$ and $K_\lag$ only an abstract limiting probability measure is needed, which is given by the Gaussian measure obtained from Theorem~\ref{thm:CLT} and its covariance operator $T_\lag$ defined by~\eqref{eq:asymptotic_cov_operator}, just as shown in the proof of~\citet[][Theorem~2]{Merlevede2008:LIL}.
+We can therefore analyze properties of $K_\lag$ by considering the Cameron--Martin space of the centered Gaussian measure induced by $T_\lag$, which is examined in the previously mentioned literature.
+The identity~\eqref{eq:induced-rkhs-innerprod} can be verified by translating the abstract Banach space definition of \cite[][Equation 2.3]{Kuelbs1976} to our scenario of the separable Hilbert space $\HS{\inrkhs}$ as, for example, described by~\citet[][Remark 2.3.3]{BogachevGaussianMeasures}.